Associate of Applied Science Degree

 (575) 527-7746 or 528-7321

 NOTE: This program does not emphasize firefighter operations.
-Instead, it focuses on theory, investigation, prevention, and management.
-Students wishing to enter the fire service may benefit from the general background provided and may receive Firefighter I certification through the New Mexico Firefighters Training Academy in Socorro, N.M.
+Instead, it focuses on theory, investigation, prevention, and management, Students wishing to enter the fire service may benefit from the general background provided and may receive certifications in various fire-related areas through the New Mexico Firefighters Training Academy in Socorro, N.M.., and the International Fire Service Accreditation Congress (IFSAC).

 Every year, fire and other emergencies take thousands of lives and destroy property worth billions of dollars.
 Firefighters help protect the public against these dangers.
 They are frequently the first emergency personnel at the scene of a traffic accident or medical emergency and may be called upon to put out a fire, treat injuries, or perform other vital functions.